Odd edge-colorings of subdivisions of odd graphs: Subdivisions of odd graphs

-Thus, assuming $N_G(v)=\{u,w\}$, let $P=C-v$ be a $u$-$w$ path that (by assumption) is even or passes through another $2$-vertex of $G$.
-For an arbitrary odd co-forest $H$ of $G-v$, consider the forest $\hat{H}=G-v-E(H)$.
-Note that the vertices of odd degree in $\hat{H}$ are precisely $u,w$ and the $2$-vertices of $G$ that are within $G-v$.
-In particular, every $2$-vertex $\neq v$ is a pendant vertex of the forest $\hat{H}$.
-Looking at $G-E(H)=\hat{H}+\{uv,vw\}$, there are two possibilities: this graph is either a forest (if $u,w$ do not share a component of $\hat{H}$), or it is a unicyclic graph such that no vertex of the cycle has an odd degree.
-Therefore, in view of Corollary~\ref{unicycle}, the graph $\hat{H}+\{uv,vw\}$ is odd $2$-edge-colorable (and consequently $G$ is odd $3$-edge-colorable), unless it is always the case that a component of $\hat{H}$ is an odd $u$-$w$ path, say $Q$.

-Supposing the latter, it is essential to note that $P\neq Q$.
-Namely, if the cycle $C$ happens to be even, then $P$ and $Q$ are of different parities; and if $C$ passes through a $2$-vertex of $G$ contained within $G-v$, then so does $P$ but not $Q$ (as every such $2$-vertex of $G$ is a pendant vertex of $\hat{H}$).
-Let $Q_u$ and $Q_w$ be, respectively, the components of $u$ and $w$ in $P\cap Q$.
-Notice that these two are disjoint paths having as an endpoint $u$ and $w$, respectively.
-Thus $Q_u\cup Q_w\subset P$.
-Now consider an odd co-forest $H$ of $G-v$ that maximizes $Q_u\cup Q_w$ in respect of $\subseteq$.
-Say $e_u$ and $e_w$ are the first and the last edge lying outside $Q_u\cup Q_w$ on a traversing of $P$ from $u$ to $w$.
+Note that the vertices of odd degree in $\widehat{H}$ are precisely $u,w$ and all $2$-vertices of $G$ that are within $G-v$.
+Thus, looking at $G-E(H)=\widehat{H}+\{uv,vw\}$, the odd vertices of this graph are precisely the $2$-vertices of $G$ that are $\neq v$; moreover, each such vertex is pendant in regard to $G-E(H)$.
+There are two possibilities for $G-E(H)$: either it is a forest (if $u,w$ do not share a component of $\widehat{H}$), or it is a unicyclic graph such that no vertex of the cycle has an odd degree.
+Therefore, in view of Corollary~\ref{unicycle}, the graph $G-E(H)$ is odd $2$-edge-colorable (and consequently $G$ is odd $3$-edge-colorable), unless it is always the case that a component of $\widehat{H}$ is an odd $u$-$w$ path, say $Q$.
+As we are supposing $\chi'_o(G)>3$, we have thus established the existence of the path-component $Q$.
+Let us show that $Q\neq P$.
+If the cycle $C$ is even, then $P$ and $Q$ are of different parities, and hence cannot be the same.
+And if $C$ passes through a $2$-vertex of $G$ contained within $G-v$, then so does $P$ but not $Q$ (because every such $2$-vertex of $G$ is a pendant vertex of $\widehat{H}$). $\diamond$